abhilipsasahoo03/My-Hashnode-Articles/clfofbnd7000109l4fieack3t.md

 The main goal of PLY is to stay fairly faithful to the way in which traditional lex/yacc tools work.

-PLY uses a bottom-up parsing algorithm known as LALR(1) while SLY uses a more powerful parsing algorithm known as LR(1) than helps in handling wider range of grammars.
+PLY uses a bottom-up parsing algorithm known as LALR(1) while SLY uses a more powerful parsing algorithm known as LR(1) that helps in handling wider range of grammars.

 This can help you implement wider range of operations and statements in your esolang.